Get Started Free

 • Free version includes advertisements

-Pricing: Free version available; Premium version is $29.99 for one year.
+Pricing: Free version available.
+Premium version is $29.99 for one year.

 Best for: Users seeking smooth voice-to-voice German translation with high-quality audio output.